codemistic/HacktoberFest/README.md

 Join our telegram group for dicussions : [CodeMistic Coding Community Telegram Link](https://telegram.me/codemistic/)

-Steps for adding your name below
+Steps for adding your name in top contributors

     1. Star this repo
     2. Follow CodeMistic